zencart/documentation/content/user/installing/change_hoster.md

 c) NEVER disable down-for-maintenance in the OLD site.
 Once you've copied the database from it, you don't want to take any more orders in the old site, else they'll be lost.

-d) Once your nameserver updates have propogated (up to 48 hours), you should be able to delete the files and database from the old server.
+d) Once your nameserver updates have propagated (up to 48 hours), you should be able to delete the files and database from the old server.

-**NOTE:** This means your store will appear as down-for-maintenance until the DNS/Nameserver details are propogated to the region where your customers connect online.
+**NOTE:** This means your store will appear as down-for-maintenance until the DNS/Nameserver details are propagated to the region where your customers connect online.
 Once the propagation is done, they will see the new site on the new server, and be able to place orders.

 **ADVANCED TIP:**
 If you know 3 or 4 days or maybe a week ahead of time that you're going to do this sort of move, get your old hosting company to change the TTL (Time To Live) setting on your domain DNS settings to 240 (4 hours).
 This will help speed the effects of propagation.